 The application and approval process can take up to six months for first-time applications and approximately 30 days for transfer applications.
 The earlier students apply, the better their chances are for a timely approval.
 Although CCA suggests early application, the college will not issue an I-20 after the deadlines in the chart below:

-International students must meet with the international student advisor in the Enrollment Services office, CentreTech Campus, Administration Building, Room A100 prior to registering for courses.
+International students must meet with the international student advisor in the Advising Department, CentreTech Campus, Administration Building, Room A100 prior to registering for courses.
 International students must also comply with the following requirements:

 The college practices an "open door" admissions policy, which means that entry is generally unrestricted; however, the college reserves the right to place students in classes on the basis of academic advising, testing, pre-enrollment interviews, and past educational achievement.
 Certain college programs have specific admission requirements as well.
 The following minimum requirements are used as guidelines for admission: